NexusMutual/docs/docs/overview/resources/faq.md

 ### Why do you need the NXM token?

 The NXM token is needed in order to bind together the internal economics of the mutual, so that the platform can:
-* Dynamically react to the prevailing conditions and capitalization levels; and
+* Dynamically react to the prevailing conditions and capitalisation levels; and
 * Reward active members for participating in the day-to-day operations of the mutual

 ### When did the NXM token launch?